lauslim12/Anzu/README.md

 If you have a paid LINE subscription, you can add more reminders.
 However, as I am stuck with the free version, I'll keep them at two reminders per day.

+A note to keep in mind that if there are no expired tasks, Anzu will not notify anything at 01:00.
+This is done so that the bandwith is not wasted.

 We have to take into consideration that Heroku free dynos sleep every 30 minutes when our application is not running.
 When our application is sleeping, the cronjobs made with `node-cron` **will not run**.

 In order to circumvent the above case, we are going to use cronjobs to ping the Heroku server, so that it will wake up before the cronjobs start.